 In addition to the interview, applicants are asked to complete a higher education journal article critique.
 The faculty send a peer-reviewed article and the applicant writes a critique of the theories, research methods, and conclusions.
 This is an opportunity to showcase their critical thinking, writing, creativity, and knowledge of the field.
 The faculty on the admissions committee will do a blind review of the critique and factor these into their final evaluations.
 They notify applicants of admissions decisions in late February or early March.

 The faculty makes admissions decisions prior to and independent from decisions about assistantships.
-Paid assistantships <link to assistantship funding> include full tuition credit, excellent health benefits, and pay in the range of $25/hour, 10-30 hours/week.
+Paid assistantships include full tuition credit, excellent health benefits, and pay in the range of $25/hour, 10-30 hours/week.
 Current funding opportunities can be found here.

 Admission to the program is highly selective.